 I stayed at Wolfpack Hostel for four nights and highly recommend it.
 The atmosphere at Wolfpack was great for meeting other travelers, as people socialized in the reception area and during breakfast and dinner.
 The family that owns the hostel was welcoming and provided a filling free breakfast every morning.
 Guests could pay $3 for a delicious “family dinner” most nights.
 The owners provided free ginger tea and bananas in the reception area all day.
 They also had a honesty policy for drinks: we could take water, soda, and beer (at prices cheaper than most convenience stores) from a fridge in reception and keep our own tally.
 The family trusted us to report the number of drinks we took once we checked out.

-After I came back from Lang Biang, my muddy sneakers were cleaned and dried – the owners had taken care of this without me asking.
-I was so surprised and pleased.
-My shoes were as clean as the day I bought them.
+After I came back from Lang Biang, my muddy sneakers were cleaned and dried—the owners had taken care of this without me asking.
+I was so surprised and delighted; my shoes were as clean as the day I bought them.

 As much as I loved Wolfpack, there are many great hostels in Dalat.
 All the travelers I met who went Dalat raved about the hostels they stayed in.
 Cozy Nook, Mooka’s Home, and Dalat Friendly Fun were a few other hostels that got glowing reviews from other travelers.